2020 Bodoland Territorial Council election: Background

-In the previous council, BPF and BJP were in an asymmetric alliance with the BPF as the major partner.
-The BJP on the other hand was in power at the state and the center.
+On the previous council, the BPF and BJP were in an asymmetrical alliance, with the BPF as the major partner.
+The BJP on the other hand was in power at the state and center.

 Scheduled date and postponement

-The elections were due to be held on 4 April 2020 but were postponed due to the global COVID-19 pandemic.
+The elections were due to be held on 4 April 2020, but were postponed due to the global COVID-19 pandemic.

 The term of the current council was due to expire on 27 April 2020.
-There were two possible options for the council after that date, the term of the current council could be extended by up to six months or the Bodoland Territorial Region could be placed under President's rule by the Governor of Assam.
+There were two possible options for the council after that date, those being the term of the current council being extended by up to six months, or the Bodoland Territorial Region being placed under President's rule by the Governor of Assam.
 On 27 April 2020, it was announced that Bodoland would come under Governor's rule until a new council is elected.

 Election schedule

 Elections to 40 seats in Bodoland Territorial council were held in two phases.